-FCS\RNG.1 Random number generation

-FCS\RNG.1.1 The TSF shall provide a physical random number generator that implements total failure test of the random source.

-FCS\RNG.1.2 The TSF shall provide random numbers together with a post processing described in DTRNG application note and DTRNG library that meet the "standard" level of ANSSI requirements (French metric).
-In addition, The TSF shall provide random numbers that meet AIS 31 version 1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 on the TRNG output in order to ensure that the TRNG is working properly.
-If test is fails the function return an error value and the TRNG is shuttled down.
-Those functions are described in DTRNG Application note.
+FCS_RNG.1 Random number generation Hierarchical to: No other components.
+FCS_RNG.1.1 The TSF shall provide a physical random number generator that implements total failure test of the random source.
+FCS_RNG.1.2 The TSF shall provide random numbers together with a post processing described in DTRNG application note and DTRNG library that meet the "standard" level of ANSSI requirements (French metric).
+In additions, The TSF shall provide random numbers that meet AIS 31 version 1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 September 2001, Class P2.
+Dependencies: No dependencies.
+Application Note: The DTRNG FRO library comprises some functions that performs statistical test on the DTRNG output in order to ensure that the DTRNG is working properly.
+If test is fails the function return an error value and the DTRNG is shuttled down.
+Those functions are described in DTRNG FRO Application note.